tuiwidgets/tuiwidgets/doc/ZWidget.rst

 ..
   TODO: say more about sub ordering mode?

-Widgets can be enabled, that is ready for user interaction or disabled.
+Widgets can be enabled, that is ready for user interaction, or disabled.
 Similarily to how visibility works, enabled is a local setting but only is effective when the parent is also effecivly enabled.

 Sometimes a widget needs to override focus handling and temporarily route all keyboard input to itself.
-This can be achived by initiation a keyboard grab using :cpp:func:`~void Tui::ZWidget::grabKeyboard()`.
+This can be achieved by initiation of a keyboard grab using :cpp:func:`~void Tui::ZWidget::grabKeyboard()`.

 Terminal
 --------